Selim Telib

 Selim Telib (سليم طلب; born 14 March 2006) is a professional footballer who plays as a central midfielder for club Hertha BSC.
 Born in Germany, he represents Egypt at youth level.

 Career

 Telib is a youth product of Tennis Borussia Berlin, before moving to the youth academy of Hertha BSC in 2017.
 He started his senior career with the Hertha reserves in 2022.
 On 2 August 2023, he signed his first professional contract with Hertha until 2027.
+He made his professional debut in a 3-1 win against VfL Osnabrück on September 13, 2026.

 International career

 Selim was born in Berlin to an Egyptian father and a German mother, The Egyptian-origin player had previously joined the junior and youth teams in Germany, but in the end he chose to represent the Pharaohs.